 Senator Boxer’s bill also would require states where voters endured long lines to implement remedial plans to fix the problems before the next federal election.
 Under the legislation, the Attorney General working with the EAC would identify states that had a substantial number of voters who waited more than 90 minutes to vote in the 2012 election.
 Those states would have to comply with a remedial plan to ensure voters would not face similar delays in the future.

-The full text of the Senator’s letter is below:
+The full text of the Senator’s letter from November 19, 2012 is below:

 Dear Minority Leader McConnell and Speaker Boehner:

 After our nation faced so many problems at the polls this Election Day, I ask that you make it a priority to recommend nominees to serve on the Election Assistance Commission (EAC), as required by the Help America Vote Act of 2002.
 I believe the dysfunction we witnessed may have been reduced had this Commission been fully staffed and operational.